gauravkheterpal/salesforce-swift-base/SalesforceSwiftBase/readme.txt

-This app was created from the SalesforceMobileSDK Native Rest App template, then tweaked by @quinton to provide swift-briding
+This app was created from the SalesforceMobileSDK Native Rest App template, then tweaked by @quinton to provide swift-bridging

 The login host can be configured in system Settings on the device: